 Bed bugs.
-Chances are good that you’ve heard of them, or even had a friend who has had a run-in with these pests that love to bite humans, feeding on their blood and leaving an itchy, painful rash behind.
-For most of us, the idea of bed bugs sends a shiver of fear up the spine, yet many people don’t actually know much about this insect, its habitat or its habits.
+Chances are good that you’ve heard of them or even had a friend who ran in with these pests that love to bite humans, feeding on their blood and leaving an itchy, painful rash behind.
+For most of us, the idea of bed bugs sends a shiver of fear up the spine, yet many people don’t know much about this insect, its habitat, or its habits.

-Can you find bed bug eggs in hair, and are these pests able to live on clothing or our body?
+Can you find bed bug eggs in hair, and can these pests live on clothing or our body?
 Do they fly or cause diseases?
-And how difficult are they to get rid of, once they’ve invaded your living space?
+And how difficult are they to get rid of once they’ve invaded your living space?
 The more you know about bed bugs, the better you can protect yourself and your home from a bed bug infestation.

-A very common question homeowners ask is “Where do bed bugs hide on your body?”, so let’s address this query first.
-The main time bed bugs are hiding is during the day, when they fit into the smallest crack and crevices in areas where people sleep.
-These areas tend to be close to where they can feed during the nighttime hours and could be in a crack or another narrow, protected space in a bed frame, couch box spring, mattress, recliner or your headboard.
+A common question homeowners ask is, “Where do bed bugs hide on your body?”
+Let’s address this query first.
+Bed bugs hide primarily during the day when they fit into the tiniest crack and crevices in areas where people sleep.
+These areas tend to be close to where they can feed during the nighttime hours and could be in a crash or another narrow, protected space in a bed frame, couch box spring, mattress, recliner, or headboard.

 If bed bugs don’t live on your body, can they live in your hair?
 Let’s explore this question next.

 Symptoms Of Bed Bugs In Hair